Why This Is the Whole Point

 A photo frame that shows the same 50 photos on repeat gets boring fast.
 You stop noticing it after a week.
 But a photo frame that shows yesterday’s photos – the ones your partner took at the park, the ones grandma took at her house, the ones from this morning’s school drop-off – that’s something you actually look at.

-Shared albums are what make an iPad photo frame better than a traditional one.
-Everyone in the family takes photos normally.
+This is what makes an iPad photo frame better than a traditional one.
+Everyone in the family takes photos like they normally do.
 The frame updates itself.
 Nobody has to email, AirDrop, or transfer anything.
+It just works – and I don’t say that about many things.

 Option 1: iCloud Shared Albums (Apple Families)